SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 13_14_15](https://user-images.githubusercontent.com/90856848/138346280-c19ab312-9ec8-40d2-a5d3-4e07c1e1897a.png)

-<br> We have now created our first bar chart using the Builder Panel.
+<br> 🚩We have now created our first bar chart using the Builder Panel.

 16. Resize the chart to be wider

 ![Image 16](https://user-images.githubusercontent.com/90856848/138346335-64195781-1b71-4273-9cb3-9a101aff8ea1.png)

-<br> **Quality Check!** Does our story page look like the screenshot?
+<br> ⚠️**Quality Check!** Does our story page look like the screenshot?

 ![Quality check 1](https://user-images.githubusercontent.com/90856848/138346373-46d6d074-c289-4291-9eca-644566236695.png)